variousauthors/the-valley/NEXTSTEPS.md

          - this will just make it different enough to matter, you know?
        - [x] wire up the ruins to the final maze
        - [x] wire up the stairs from the inner maze to the ruins
-       - [] make the grove on the peninsula
+       - [x] make the grove on the peninsula
      - [] make the tower
+       - [] link meditation room to the stairs in tower interior
+       - [] link peninsula and tower to the underworld stairs
 - [x] start area
      - [x] add the interior
      - [x] use the village tile